mdcode2026-core-sys/Core-System-clinic-/KIMI_IMPLEMENTATION_PACKAGE.md

 Do not start a package before its listed prerequisite is fully closed (Definition of Done met and reported).

-1. **Confirm `SECURITY_HOTFIX_MIGRATION.sql` Phases A/B/D are already applied.** If not, stop and flag this before writing any permission-related code — do not build new permission infrastructure on top of unresolved anon-access findings.
+1. **Security status check.** `SECURITY_HOTFIX_MIGRATION.sql` Phases A/B/D are confirmed applied to the live database as of 2026-07-31 (verified by the Architect directly against live grants — see `PROJECT_HANDOFF.md`).
+Phase C (`subscription_plans` read policy) remains pending an Owner decision and does not block Milestone 3 work.
+You cannot re-verify this yourself — treat `PROJECT_HANDOFF.md`'s current statement as authoritative; if it ever says otherwise, stop and flag before writing permission-related code.
 2. **Package 3.0.1 — Permission Engine Runtime**
 3. **Package 3.0.2 — Dynamic Navigation**
 4. **Package 3.0.3/3.0.4 — RTL/Responsive verification** (quick — can run in parallel with the start of Phase 3.1 module work once 3.0.2 is done)